Spokane-Wordpress-Development/Captain-Countdown-Clock/README.md

-# Captain Countdown Clock Instructions
+# Captain Countdown Clock

+### A simple and customizable WordPress countdown clock.
+Includes settings to sync your website's time to your time zone, even if they are off by an odd number of minutes.

 ### Before adding the shortcode, visit the Plugin Instructions page to sync the countdown clock with your local time or to correct any time discrepancies your server may have.

+# Instructions

 Add the following shortcode to your page: